 Program areas at Dream Centers of Michigan

-Housing: 12 MONTH RESIDENTIAL HOUSING PROGRAM is designed for young men ages 18-24 focusing on life transformation through relationships, life skills, accountability, and spiritual growth.
+Housing: Residential Housing - 12 month residential housing program is designed for young men ages 18-24 focusing on life transformation through relationships, life skills, accountability, and spiritual growth.
 Services provided for all program residents include mentoring, wellness benefits, education, employment, food, and lodging.
 The goal is for participants to graduate, practicing a healthy lifestyle that promotes and maintains self-sustainability.
-Nineteen young men were served with eleven young men participating in a life-change leadership development program with 3 pursuing Higher Education, 3 Skilled Trades and 5 Living Wage Employment.
+Thirteen young men were served with twelve young men participating in life-changing personal development planswith 2 pursuing Higher Education, 1 Skilled Trades and 9 Living Wage Employment.
+Community Housing - Dream Centers of Michigan is committed to meeting the housing needs of low-income families and individuals by offering multi-family units, renovating existing homes and building new homes for ownership and equity in the Pontiac Community.
+Dream Centers currently has three housing units that are rented out to single mothers.